KSDaemon/wampy.js/README.md

 * callbacks.
 Optional hash table of callbacks:
            { onSuccess: will be called when publishing would be confirmed
              onError: will be called if publishing would be aborted }
+* blackwhiteList.
+Optional parameter.
+Must include any or all of the options:
+           { exclude: integer|array WAMP session id(s) that won't receive a published event, even though they may be subscribed
+             eligible: integer|array WAMP session id(s) that are allowed to receive a published event }

 ```javascript
 ws.publish('user.logged.in');